fgpv-vpgf/fgpv-vpgf/docs/developer/legacy_api.md

 # Legacy API (deprecated)

 **The legacy API is deprecated.
-It will be removed in the next major release.**
+It will be removed in a future release.**

 While the new API is accessible through `window.RAMP`, the legacy API continues to be supported until it is fully replaced.
 Access to the legacy API continues through `window.RV`.